ssmirr/appdev-chapters/day-4-notes.md

 `my_page` now contains a gigantic `String` which has the HTML source code of [imdb.com/movies-in-theaters](https://www.imdb.com/movies-in-theaters/){:target="_blank"} within it.
 We would have to then figure out a way to get the data that we want out of it — this is called "web scraping", and can be tricky.

 Hopefully, if a company wants you to CRUD into/out of their database, they will instead expose the data in a machine-friendlier format: JSON.
-This parallel, machine-friendly version of an application is known as an API.
+This parallel, machine-friendly version of an application is known as an API — Application Programming Interface.

 ### Dark Sky API